pappybuck/Sudoku/README.md

 # Go:
   Solves all quizzes in 36 seconds.
-  Size: 2,000kb.
+  Size: 1,368kb.

 # C:
+  Solves all quizzes in 23 seconds.
+  Size: 67kb.

+# Rust:
-  Solves all quizzes in 38 seconds.
+  Solves all quizzes in 24 seconds.
-  Size: 92kb.
+  Size: 4,316kb.